Commission multiannual budget plan protects the CAP budget

 This month (June 2011) sees the real start of the negotiations on the future EU budget framework for the coming years.
 On Thursday 9 June the Parliament will vote on the opinion prepared by its Policy Challenges Committee setting out its views on the size, structure and duration of the next multi-annual financial framework (MFF).

 On 29 June the Commission will publish two legislative proposals, one on future own resources and the other on the MFF.
 These will be accompanied by impact analyses including of potential new own resources.
-This will be the first real indication of the Commission’s thinking on the future resources to be made available for the Common Agricultural Policy, although many months of hard negotiating lie ahead before an eventual agreement is reached.… Read the rest
+This will be the first real indication of the Commission’s thinking on the future resources to be made available for the Common Agricultural Policy, although many months of hard negotiating lie ahead before an eventual agreement is reached.
+The current MFF runs until the end of 2013.

 Paying for the EHEC food safety crisis